dzsoker023/Factorio-Access/README.md

 Set output priority side: ALT + CONTROL + LEFT ARROW, or ALT + CONTROL + RIGHT ARROW.
 Press the same side again to reset to equal priority.

-Set an item filter: With the item in hand, CONTROL + LEFT BRACKET

 Set item filter output side: ALT + CONTROL + LEFT ARROW, or ALT + CONTROL + RIGHT ARROW

-Set an item filter: With the item in hand, CONTROL + LEFT BRACKET
+Set an item filter: With the item in hand, ALT + LEFT BRACKET

-Clear the item filter: With an empty hand, CONTROL + LEFT BRACKET
+Clear the item filter: With an empty hand, ALT + LEFT BRACKET

 Copy and paste splitter settings: SHIFT + RIGHT BRACKET and then SHIFT + LEFT BRACKET